cygnus77/lyftchallenge/README.md

 I achieved fairly good accuracy (got me to #4 on the leaderboard), but at a leisurely 4 fps.

-In hind-sight, I should have optimized VGG's prediction speed by freezing the graph - converting variables into constants.
+In hind-sight, I should have optimized VGG's prediction speed by fusing operations and reducing precision on the graph using tensorflow's [transform_graph](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms) tool.
 That would have resulted in a simpler graph structure, with unnecessary training nodes removed.
 In fact, the [winning entry](https://github.com/asadziach/CarND-Semantic-Segmentation) in the competition used VGG-16 !

 ### **Resnet50**